bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+-In a simple function call, this will default to the global object, and be undefined under strict mode.
+-Implicit binding: it points to the object of which the function is called.
+-This can also be explicit, in that you can point to a certain value using call, apply or bind (new keyword).
+-This can point to a newly constructed object using the "new" keyword.

 5. Why do we need super() in an extended class?

+You need super () to access an extended parent's class's scope, otherwise the child scope wouldn't even have access to it.

 ## Project Set up